Jürgen Matthäus

 Jürgen Matthäus (born 1959) is a German historian and head of the research department of the United States Holocaust Memorial Museum.
 He is an author and editor of multiple works on the history of World War II and the Holocaust.
 Matthäus was a contributor to Christopher Browning's 2004 work The Origins of the Final Solution.

 Education and career

 Matthäus studied history and philosophy at the University of Bochum (Germany) where he earned his PhD in 1992.
 His first book on nation building in Australia before the First World War came out in 1993.
 Afterwards, he was senior historian at the Australian Department of Justice in Sydney.
 Since 1994, he has worked at the United States Holocaust Memorial Museum in Washington, D.C., where he currently serves as director of the research department at the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies.
 He has held several guest professorships in the USA, Australia and Germany.
-He is a member of the International Advisory Board of the Topography of Terror Foundation (Berlin).
+He is a member of the international advisory board of the Topography of Terror Foundation (Berlin).

 Together with Frank Bajohr, Matthäus edited the political diary of Alfred Rosenberg (English and German edition).

+The Last Jew in Vinnytsia

+Matthäus conducted an extended investigation into the Holocaust photograph long known as "The Last Jew in Vinnitsa."
+In findings published in Zeitschrift für Geschichtswissenschaft, he established that the massacre was carried out by the SS on 28 July 1941 in the citadel of Berdychiv, and not in Vinnytsia.
+His research identified the shooter as Jakobus Onnen of Einsatzgruppe C, using archival material, contributions from Bellingcat volunteers, and AI-based image analysis of family photographs of Onnen.
+Matthäus described the match as unusually high and supported by extensive circumstantial evidence.
+He noted that the photograph was likely taken by a fellow soldier and that such images were kept as "trophies."
+In collaboration with Ukrainian scholar Andrii Mahaletskyi, he was working to identify the victim in the image using Soviet-era community records.